-Your location address is the name of your residence hall and your room number or the street address and apartment number if you live off campus.
+Your location address is the name of your residence hall and your room number if you live on campus, or the street address and apartment number if you live off campus.

-If you move, changing your location address (even if it is just to a different room), you must report your change of address to your DSO within 10 days to remain in status with immigration services.
+If you move, even if it is just to a different room, your location address has changed, and you must report your change of address to your DSO within 10 days to remain in status with immigration services!

-You will automatically have an email address once your account is created.
-Your email address will be username@cn.edu.
+You will automatically have an email address once your account is created. address will Your email username@cn.edu.
 Your username will be used to log on to campus computers and the wireless network.
-Your first password will be your student I.D. number; you must change your password to something different upon first log in.
+Your first password will be your student I.D. number; you must change your password upon first log in.
 Even if you use another email address, it is necessary to check your C-N email regularly for C-N announcements and to communicate with your professors.